Resources and services to help students thrive at USC. Click the links below for more information.

-By referral from a USC Student Health clinician or counselor, a Registered Dietitian Nutritionist (RDN) at USC Student Health can help you develop an individualized plan and address challenges you may have with finding your personal healthy eating style.
+By referral from a USC Student Health clinician or counselor, a Registered Dietitian Nutritionist (RDN) can help students develop an individualized plan and address challenges they may have with finding their personal healthy eating style.

 Substance Abuse & Addiction

-If you are struggling with substance abuse, please schedule an appointment at Student Health, Counseling and Mental Health Services, or with an advisor from Campus Support & Intervention (CSI) for additional guidance and resources.
-Students who are concerned about alcohol and/or drug use issues with a fellow Trojan, you may submit a TC4T request to help connect them with resources they may need.
+Students struggling with substance abuse can schedule an appointment with Student Health, Counseling and Mental Health Services, or contact an advisor from Campus Support & Intervention (CSI) for additional guidance and resources.
+Students who are concerned about a fellow Trojan’s alcohol and/or drug use issues may submit a TC4T request to help connect their peer with resources they may need.

 The Haven is a non-USC organization with a location on campus dedicated to helping students who struggle with substance use and addiction.
 The Haven offers screenings and interviews to assist students with examining their alcohol and/or drug use, in addition to other programs and resources.